arociris/OnlyAQL/README.md

-# OnlyAQL - An Aerospike GUI client
+# OnlyAQL - An Aerospike GUI client for simple data accessing

 A simple UI client for Aerospike DB.

 You can either clone the project code and build it on your local to run it or download its working jar from download link - http://www.neerajjain.co.in/2017/08/onlyaql-aerospike-gui-client.html